Published on January 21st, 2013 | by Michael Ricciardi2

 ‘Quadruple Helix’ DNA Observed in Human Cells for First Time – Could Be Related to Cancer

 Most all DNA — the DNA we all learned about in school — has two strands of genetic material, each spiraling about the other in what is referred to as a double helix.
 But apparently, our cells also have four-stranded DNA as well…and, the presence of this “funny” DNA may be related to the development of cancer which often results when DNA repair mechanism malfunction or go awry.

 “The existence of these structures may be loaded when the cell has a certain genotype or a certain dysfunctional state,” said Prof. Shankar Balasubramanian from Cambridge’s department of chemistry [source: BBC interview].

-So far, this hypothesis is unproven, and awaits validation. but if the presence of this form of DNA can be shown to promote the dysfunctional state of the cell, then targeting it with specially designed synthetic molecules.
+So far, this hypothesis is unproven, and awaits validation, but if the presence of this form of DNA can be shown to promote the dysfunctional state of the cell, then targeting it with specially designed synthetic molecules may be possible.
 The scientists speculate that controlling the quadruple structured DNA might provide a way to combat the disease.